Frequently Asked Questions

 Or you make a payment into your account by electronic payment and we will apply it to your account on the day we receive it.
 If we receive it after 1pm, we will apply it your account on the next working day.
 You will earn interest from the date it is applied.

-• A new security measure has been introduced by the big clearing banks, but at the moment it does not check accounts held outside the big banks, and that is why you are seeing the warning message.
 It is nothing to worry about and you have done the right thing by checking with us.
-To offer some comfort you can visit the Financial Services register where they can check we are a bona fide bank.
+To offer some comfort you can visit the Financial Services register where they can check we’re a bona fide bank.
 You can also visit the Faster Payments sort code checker to confirm that the sort code we have given them is registered with Hampshire Trust Bank.

 • If I change my mind, can I cancel my account after it has been opened?